Dasharo/docs/docs/transparent-validation/sd-wire/usage-validation.md

 ```
 sudo  sd-mux-ctrl --list
 ```
-If output looks like below, it means that SD-Wire is configured, go to "Everyday use" section.
+If output looks like below, it means that SD-Wire is configured, go to [Everyday use](#everyday-use) section.
 ```
 Number of FTDI devices found: 1
 Dev: 0, Manufacturer: SRPOL, Serial: sd-wire_11, Description: sd-wire